Curse and mark of Cain: Latter Day Saint movement

-Mormonism began during the height of Protestant acceptance of the curse of Cain doctrine in North America, as well as the even more popular curse of Ham doctrine.
+Mormonism began during the height of the acceptance of the curse of Cain doctrine in North America, as well as the even more popular curse of Ham doctrine.
 Like many North Americans, Mormons of the 19th century commonly assumed that Black Africans had Cain's "mark" of black skin, and Ham's curse to be servants of servants.
 Brigham Young taught that Black people were cursed descendants of Cain, and used this to justify slavery.
 In the Pearl of Great Price, considered scripture by most adherents of the Latter Day Saint movement, Enoch talks about shunning the descendants of Cain and that they had black skin: "And Enoch also beheld the residue of the people which were the sons of Adam; and they were a mixture of all the seed of Adam save it was the seed of Cain, for the seed of Cain were black, and had not place among them."
 Church president Brigham Young stated, "What is the mark?
 You will see it on the countenance of every African you ever did see...."

-As related by Abraham O. Smoot after his death, apostle David W. Patten said he encountered a Black man in Paris, Tennessee, who said that he was Cain.
+As related by Abraham O. Smoot after his death, apostle David W. Patten said he encountered a man with "very dark" skin in Paris, Tennessee, who said that he was Cain.
 The account states that Cain had earnestly sought death but was denied it, and that his mission was to destroy the souls of men.
 The recollection of Patten's story is quoted in apostle Spencer W. Kimball's The Miracle of Forgiveness.

 Although not explicitly stated in Latter-day Saint scripture, at least one publication of the largest denomination in Mormonism, the Church of Jesus Christ of Latter-day Saints (LDS Church), still teaches that Ham's wife was a descendant of Cain.
 Its "Guide to the Scriptures," published as an explanatory companion to the scriptures, states "Ham's wife, Egyptus, was a descendant of Cain; the sons of their daughter Egyptus settled in Egypt".